 What did we do?

-Since the mid-1990s, outdoor learning researchers at Moray House School of Education and Sport (Simon Beames, Beth Christie, Peter Higgins, Robbie Nicol, John Telford and Hamish Ross) have been looking at opportunities in the delivery of regular, low-cost, cross-curricular outdoor learning and learning for sustainability.
-Variously involving teachers, children, local authorities and government policymakers, their research has employed fieldwork, focus groups, interviews, literature reviews, and the development of theory.
+Since the mid-1990s, outdoor learning researchers at Moray House School of Education and Sport have been looking at opportunities to deliver regular, low-cost, cross-curricular outdoor learning and learning for sustainability.
+Variously involving teachers, children, local authorities and government policymakers, their research has employed fieldwork, focus groups, interviews, literature reviews and the development of theory.

 What happened next?

 This ongoing research has contributed to Scotland taking the lead on using the outdoors as an environment for learning across subject areas.
 It underpins, for example, Curriculum for Excellence through Outdoor Learning (2010), which is the first such national policy in the UK or elsewhere.

 Education Scotland, the national body for supporting quality and improvement in learning and teaching, actively promotes the research through its website, funds “Outdoor Learning” and “Learning for Sustainability” Development Officer posts and, in 2010, instigated a national Continuous Professional Development (CPD) programme for teachers based on Outdoor Journeys.